minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-snuffle-box.md

 A snuffle box is a hardened version of a [snuffle mat](http://minimuutti.com/en/activation/snuffle-mat/).

-I took a cardboard box and then I laid the snuffle mat on the bottom.
+I took a cardboard box and then laid the snuffle mat on the bottom.
 I put some tennis balls and some laundry balls and three long fleece plaits on top of the snuffle mat as obstacles.

 If you don't have those items you can improvise.
 You can use a plastic container instead of a cardboard box and you can use any small balls.
 I like to use laundry balls because I want to put some kibble inside them to make the game harder.
 And I recon most people don't have fleece plaits waiting in their closets for games like this, so feel free to use any soft obstacles you like, for example small towels, scarfs, socks, mittens.. what ever you can find :)